-In his 2015 letter to shareholders, Dr. Morone once again outlined the three imperatives that comprised our corporate strategy and define our standard for assessing performance.
-They remained: hold Machine Clothing cash flow, execute the LEAP ramp, and advance the Albany Engineered Composites (AEC) product pipeline.
-These three imperatives influenced all of our actions and, consequently, formed the foundation of our 2015 executive compensation program.
-The following portion of our Proxy Statement describes that program, and reports on the 2015 compensation earned by and paid to the Company's "named executive officers" (the "NEOs"), as that term is defined in applicable SEC regulations.
-The discussion is presented in three parts.
-The first part states the Committee's compensation philosophy and objectives, identifies the different elements of compensation, describes the structure of the 2015 compensation program, and explains the various matters taken into consideration by the Committee when adopting compensation policies or arriving at compensation decisions.
-The second part reports the compensation earned by our NEOs based on the Company's 2015 performance.
-The final part sets out the 2015 compensation actually earned by, awarded to, or available to the NEOs in SEC-mandated tables.
-Our NEOs for 2015 were again President and CEO Dr. Joseph G. Morone; Chief Financial Officer and Treasurer John B. Cozzolino; President - Machine Clothing Daniel A. Halftermeyer; President - AEC Ralph M. Polumbo; and Senior Vice President and Chief Technology Officer Robert Hansen.
-It should be noted that although Mr. Polumbo retired effective January 1, 2016, he is considered a NEO for 2015 for the purposes of this Proxy Statement pursuant to applicable SEC reporting requirements.
+In his 2016 letter to shareholders, Dr. Morone once again reaffirmed our corporate strategy of "Cash and Grow."
+He identified the key objective of that strategy to be to hold Machine Clothing cash flow steady for as long as possible, while growing AEC as rapidly as possible.
+It is this strategy that defines our standard for assessing performance, and it is those objectives that shaped the design of our 2016 executive compensation program.

+The following portion of this proxy statement describes that executive compensation program, and reports on the 2016 compensation earned by and paid to the Company's "named executive officers" (the "NEOs"), as that term is defined in applicable SEC regulations.
+In keeping with our past practice, the discussion is presented in three parts.
+The first part states the Committee's compensation philosophy and objectives, identifies the different elements of compensation, describes the structure of the 2016 compensation program, and explains the various matters taken into consideration by the Committee when adopting compensation policies or arriving at compensation decisions.
+The second part reports the compensation earned by our NEOs based on the Company's 2016 performance.
+The final part sets out the 2016 compensation actually earned by, awarded to, or available to the NEOs in SEC-mandated tables.
+Our NEOs for 2016 were President and CEO Dr. Joseph G. Morone; Chief Financial Officer and Treasurer John B. Cozzolino; President - Machine Clothing Daniel A. Halftermeyer; President - AEC Diane M. Loudon; and Senior Vice President and Chief Technology Officer Robert Hansen.